The Board steers the governance and strategic direction for ATODA, with a diversity of skills and experience reflecting our broad membership.

 David has worked in the ATOD sector for over 10 years as a peer educator and harm reduction worker at the Canberra Alliance for Harm Minimisation and Advocacy (CAHMA) and The Connection.
 He has been involved in the establishment of Canberra’s take-home naloxone program, running regular training workshops in opioid overdose management.
 David has lived experience of the issues facing people who use drugs including stigma, discrimination, and difficulties in accessing treatment programs in a timely manner.
 David has served on the ATODA Board since 2020.

-Bronwyn Hendry, Secretary
+Bronwyn Hendry, Board Director

 Bronwyn is the CEO of Directions Health Services.
 She has over 30 years’ experience in mental health and alcohol and other drug sectors, in both clinical and executive roles.
 Prior to joining Directions in 2013, Bronwyn was the Director Mental Health in the Northern Territory for 11 years.
 She has extensive experience delivering services in urban, regional and remote areas, working in partnership with service providers and communities to develop innovative programs that better meet the needs of marginalised and disadvantaged populations.